Code-Institute-Submissions/milestone_1_harperk/README.md

 ### Home

-Shows logo, gives some information about the illustrator and invites users to get in touch to request personalised illustrations.
+Welcomes the user with some information about the illustrator, which invites users to get in touch to request personalised illustrations.
+A GIF version of an illustration introduces the user to the illustrator's work and doubles as a link to the contact page.
 The footer is permanently displayed.
 It also invites the user to get in touch with ideas for their personalised illustration and provides links to instagram, github and linkedin.

 ### Illustrations

 A carousel showcases the illustrations and captions give information about the inspiration for each.
-The user is invited to get in touch with ideas for their personalised illustrations.
 The footer is permanently displayed.
 It invites users to get in touch to request their own illustrations and it provides links to instagram, github and linkedin.